reactioncommerce/reaction-docs/developer/packages/payments/packages.md

 }
 ```

-## Accepted Payment methods
+## Accepted Payment Methods
-Payment Methods.
+All major credit cards: Visa®, MasterCard®, American Express®, Discover®, Diner's Club, JCB

+Signature Debit Cards

-Actual support will vary by country.
+_Actual payment method support will vary by country._

-Based on the accepted payment methods, the RCP default schema for for Credit Card numbers will allow between 12 - 19 numbers.
-This can be changed in the file `/imports/plugins/included/rcp/lib/collections/schemas/package.js`
+Based on the accepted payment methods, the Authorize.net default schema for credit card numbers will allow between 12 - 19 numbers.
+This can be changed in the file `/imports/plugins/included/rcp/lib/collections/schemas/package.js` depending on your needs.

 ## Transactions
 - authorize